cthompson165/pyAirplane/README.md

 pyAirplane is a simple 2D flight dynamics engine.

 ## Structure
-Planes and kites start with flight.flying_object. flying_objects have surfaces that generate lift and drag based on the surface's lift and drag curves. flying_object also takes care of collecting and applying the aerodynamic, thrust, and gravity forces acting on a flying object.
+Planes and kites start with `flight.flying_object`.
+Flying objects have surfaces that generate lift and drag based on the surface's lift and drag curves. `flying_object` also takes care of collecting and applying the aerodynamic, thrust, and gravity forces acting on the object.

 ## Physics
 The physics in the dynamics engine are generally pretty simple (forces and torques) so originally